 He said the town was first approached by Green Mountain Railroad two years ago.
 Rockingham Selectboard Chairman Tom MacPhee said the attempted donation was a nice gesture but "had too many dollars involved."

-If accepted by the Selectboard, the rail car would have become town property and had to meet requirements
+If accepted by the Selectboard, the rail car would have become town property and had to meet requirements of the Americans with Disabilities Act.

 Fox said the rail car would fit in perfectly The Green Island Project’s master plan.
 Three consultants were brought in by the Rockingham Planning Commission for a public meeting last month to offer their suggestions on how to highlight the village’s cultural history and agricultural resources.